-In 2020, 22 868 cycles were started, which is a decrease with 1000 cycles compared to previous year.
+In 2021, 25 415 cycles were started, which is an increase compared to 2020.

 The chance of getting pregnant from a fresh IVF-treatment has remained at the same level during the last years.
 The chance for a woman of achieving a pregnancy is, however strongly related the woman's age.
 The chance of getting pregnant from a transfer of a cryopreserved embryo has increased, mostly associated with new, effective methods of freezing and extended culture of excess embryos.
 The proportion of multiple births in Sweden is very low due to only one embryo being transferred in a majority of the cycles.